indra-ehep/KinFit_Skim/CBA_Skim/README.md

 	 HminusM160 1 metdown
 	 ```
    </details>

-   > [!IMPORTANT]
-   > Before running the python command, you are suggested to check and modify the relevant variables of the python and bash scripts.
-For details follow later.
+   > :warning: **Before running the python command, you are suggested to check and modify the relevant variables of the python and bash scripts.
+Follow the details later.**

 3. The above command will create a folder (*tmpLog* in present case) with the JDL files.
 You need to change to that folder and submit the jdl files.